Jasmin2895/custom_bash/README.md

 # custom_bash
 custom bash file

 This repository gives basic idea about the functions and aliases which can be useful for a developer.
-I have kept created this file by keeping in mind the challenges I have faced and able to solve them using bash commands and functions.
+I have created this file by keeping in mind the challenges I have faced and able to solve them using bash commands and functions.